aamaricci/EDIpack2.0/doc/structure/general/ed_aux_funx.rst

 Auxiliary Functions
 =======================

-The module :code:`ED_AUX_FUNX` contains all the auxiliary procedures needed in different parts of the code.
+The module :f:mod:`ED_AUX_FUNX` contains all the auxiliary procedures needed in different parts of the code.

 .. f:automodule::   ed_aux_funx